yomojo/yomojo.github.io-web/_home/featured.markdown

 I don't eat for about 16 hours.
 I try to stop eating at around 8pm and I'll start eating at about 12pm the next day.
 From 12pm to 8pm I'll eat whatever I feel like.
 There is never a set pattern but it has to be simple most of the time.
 The food I cook varies, but to get an idea take a look at the recipes in the [Baked not Fried](https://yomojo.co.uk/baked/) section.
 Sometimes I might even have porridge.
 Generally I dislike eating late after 8pm I tend not to eat anything if possible.

-I go to sleep from 9:30pm, depending on how many sleep cycles I want to achieve before my wake up time.
+I go to sleep from about 9:30pm onwards, depending on how many sleep cycles I want to achieve before my wake up time.
 There are no phones, tv, computers, etc. in the room.
 The bedroom is for three things, sleep, reading and sex.

 Do I wish my plant-based life had started sooner?
 Yes, but I'm grateful for the journey and I’m content that I did.
 One of the best things I have done.